tylerriccio33/drift-scope/README.md

-`drift` analyzes the differences between data sources, i.e. how much has dataset a drifted from dataset b.
+`ddrift` analyzes the differences between data sources, i.e. how much has dataset a drifted from dataset b.
 The framework is engine agnostic.
 Each  engine is required to comply with simple abstract protocols in order to enable the standard reporting.

 Engines Supported:
 - DuckDB